isomerpages/ura-lkywcp/resources/news/_posts/2020-02-12-special-lecture.md

 #### **10th Anniversary Special Lecture**

-To commemorate the 10th anniversary of the Prize in 2020, a Special Lecture will be held in conjunction with the Media Conference.
-Based on the theme of ***"Beyond excellence: exemplary cities that continue to transform themselves"***, the past Prize Laureates will speak on their cities' ongoing urban initiatives and achievements since winning the Prize.
+To celebrate 10 years of the Prize, the past Laureates will speak on their cities' ongoing urban initiatives and achievements since winning the Prize, based on the theme of ***"Beyond excellence: exemplary cities that continue to transform themselves"*** at this Special Lecture.

 #### **Programme**